 State Governments often have their own state grant programs.
 It is intended to help defray the cost of a college education for students from that state who, in most cases, attend college in that state.
 Financial aid offices will communicate with your state’s higher-education agency to inform you of your eligibility for a state grant.

 Colleges and universities are the largest sources of gift aid to undergraduate students*.
 While both public and private colleges provide gift aid to students, private colleges tend to have a much larger pool of these funds.

 Families who may not meet the eligibility criteria for federal or state grants may still qualify for gift aid from the institutions themselves.

 While this is often what families think of when they hear the word “scholarship”, in the grand scheme of things, this is one of the smallest sources of financial aid.

-While going out and finding “outside scholarships” may be a worthwhile exercise, the amount of aid you are likely to get from these sources may pale in comparison to the other sources, especially federal and institutional sources.
+Going out and finding “outside scholarships” may be a worthwhile exercise.
+However, the amount of aid you are likely to get from these sources may pale in comparison to the other sources, especially federal and institutional sources.
 If you have the time, it cannot hurt to use one of the college search engines on the internet to find scholarships for which you may qualify.
-But, you’re most likely to get much more by finding a college or university that offers you a generous financial aid package on its own.
+But, you’re most likely to get much more by finding a college or university that offers you a generous aid package on its own.